sayLISA/n-festival/README.md

 ###Performance Matters
 * Semantic HTML & CSS
-* Gulp, minified js en css files for better loadtimes
+* Gulp, minified js and css files for better loadtimes
 * Optimized http requests: Javascript files are only loaded on the pages that use them

 ##The Wordpress Data API